genexuslabs/JavaClasses/README.md

 |---|---
 | common | Classes common to Android and Java
 | gxcryptocommon | Classes common to Android and Java related to Cryptography
-| apacheandroid | Android apache class dependence.
-These were separated by size issues.
-They are candidates to disappear in the near future
 | gxmail | Classes related to mail handling
 | java | Java standard classes,  output is gxclassr.jar
 | wrappercommon | Interfaces to encapsulate Java EE and Jakarta EE support,  output is gxwrappercommon.jar